gessellcoffee/casting/guides/PROFILE_SETUP.md

 ### Changes not saving?
 - Check browser console for errors
 - Verify RLS policies allow updates
-- Ensure all required fields are filled (username is required)
+- Ensure all required fields are filled (email is required)

 ## Next Steps